akullpp/awesome-java/README.md

 *Tools which handle the distribution of applications in native formats.*

-* [Bintray](https://bintray.com/) - Version control for binaries which handles the publishing.
+* [Bintray ![c]](https://bintray.com/) - Version control for binaries which handles the publishing.
 Can also be used with Maven or Gradle and has a free plan for open-source software or several business plans.
 * [Boxfuse](https://boxfuse.com) - Deployment of JVM application to AWS using the principles of Immutable Infrastructure.
 * [Capsule](http://www.capsule.io/) - Simple and powerful packaging and deployment.
 A fat JAR on steroids or a "Docker for Java" that supports JVM-optimized containers.
 * [Central Repository](http://search.maven.org/) - Largest binary component repository available as a free service to the open-source community.
 Default used by Apache Maven and available in all other build tools.
 * [IzPack](http://izpack.org/) - Setup authoring tool for cross-platform deployments.
 * [JitPack](https://jitpack.io/) - Easy to use package repository for GitHub.
 Builds Maven/Gradle projects on demand and publishes ready-to-use packages.
-* [Nexus](http://www.sonatype.com/nexus/solution-overview) - Binary management with proxy and caching capabilities.
+* [Nexus ![c]](http://www.sonatype.com/nexus/solution-overview) - Binary management with proxy and caching capabilities.
 * [packr](https://github.com/libgdx/packr/) - Packs JARs, assets and the JVM for native distribution on Windows, Linux and Mac OS X.
 * [really-executable-jars-maven-plugin](https://github.com/brianm/really-executable-jars-maven-plugin) - Maven plugin for making self-executing JARs.